Psychiatry

 Psychiatric disorders are mental, emotional and behavioral disorders, comprising a broad range of problems with different symptoms.
 They are generally characterized by some combination of abnormal thoughts, emotions, behavior and relationships with others.

-Mood and anxiety disorders are serious mental health conditions that have a considerable impact on a person’s personal and family life, as well as on their ability to function at work or school.
+Mood and anxiety disorders are serious mental health conditions that have a considerable impact on a person’s personal and family life, as well as on the ability to function at work or school.
+According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), mood disorders have been broadly categorized as bipolar disorders and depressive disorders.

 Mood disorders are characterized by periods of extreme mood, whether very low mood (depression), or opposing periods of elevated mood and low mood (bipolar disorder).
 People with depression feel sad, empty, or hopeless, and lose interest and pleasure in activities, for long periods of time.
 They are also likely to have cognitive symptoms, such as difficulty concentrating and making decisions.
 People with bipolar disorder have times when they seem abnormally cheerful and full of energy, which can lead to impulsive and risky behaviors.